raphaelcm/newrelic_mongo/README.md

 # The newrelic_mongo gem

-The `newrelic_mongo` gem contains instrumentation of mongo-ruby-driver gem for the New Relic RPM agent contributed by the community of RPM users.
+The `newrelic_mongo` gem contains NewRelic RPM instrumentation for the mongo-ruby-driver gem, contributed by the community of RPM users.
 It requires the RPM Agent to run.

 The gem was forked from the deprecated `rpm_contrib` gem and is maintained by